PeterRincker/vim-searchlight/README.md

 ![alt text](/example.gif)

+## CurSearch

+Vim 8.2.4724+ supports `CurSearch`, as well as NeoVim 0.10+.
+In this case the `Searchlight` highlight group is linked to `CurSearch` and the rest of the plugin is disabled.

 ## Requirements

 Searchlight requires `'hlsearch'` to be active and Vim 8+ with timer support.
 It is tested on Vim 8.1.